Building a high performance customer experience model - European Medical Journal

 “Outcomes are more about shaping the system before you even get anywhere near the brand,” Wright explains, suggesting that companies are often too fixated on the end result and not enough on the path to get there.
 Ultimately, a company wants its products to reach patients, but to get there, it must first think logically about what behaviours and experiences will be beneficial to create to get there.

 Exemplifying this, he shared a challenge that Roche faced when they had 1,500 websites across the world.
-This fragmented digital presence resulted in HCPs having disconnected and inconsistent experiences.
+This fragmented digital presence resulted in HCPs having inconsistent experiences.
 “Now, whether it’s a website in Peru or Taiwan, they get the same experience,” Wright notes, demonstrating the transformative power of taking a business challenge, redefining the approach and benefiting the customer in the process.
 By anchoring customer experiences to business outcomes, organisations can turn touchpoints on their head.

 A smarter approach to differentiation